Validating FGDC Metadata Against XML Schemas

 return {"valid": True, "errors": [], "warnings": []}

-# lxml returns a multi-line error string; parse it for actionable lines
+# lxml returns a multi-line error string; split into individual actionable lines

 return {"valid": False, "errors": cleaned, "warnings": []}